 Central Laboratory Structure and Capacity

-The UZ-CTRC Central Laboratory was established in 1994, and is situated at the Parirenyatwa Group of Hospitals in Harare, within UZ College of Health Sciences’ (UZCHS) Departments of Obstetrics and Gynecology, Medicine, and Pediatrics.
-The Laboratory Department is comprised of one Central Laboratory at UZCHS, a biosafety level 3 Tuberculosis (TB) laboratory situated at the nearby Wilkins Infectious Disease Hospital, a new cytology laboratory situated in the UZ Department of Obstetrics and Gynecology, and satellite laboratories co-located at each of the six distinct geographic locations of the Clinical Research Sites (CRSs).
-The Central Laboratory receives a daily average of 350 samples (bloods, urine and swabs) from 120 participants from the CRSs and provides testing in its sections of Chemistry, Serology, Immunology, Molecular, Hematology and Flow Cytometry.
-Our specimen repository contains a liquid nitrogen plant and is capable of storing 50 000 samples, -80°C freezers which hold in excess of 700 000 samples and -20°C freezers with over 60 000 sample capacity.
+The UZ-CTRC Central Laboratory was established in 1994 and is situated at the Parirenyatwa Group of Hospitals in Harare, within the UZ Faculty of Medicine and Health Sciences (FMHS) Units of Obstetrics and Gynecology, Medicine, and Pediatrics.
+The Laboratory Department is comprised of one Central Laboratory at UZ FMHS, a biosafety level 3 Tuberculosis (TB) laboratory situated at Wilkins Infectious Disease Hospital, a cytology laboratory situated in the UZ FMHS Paediatrics unit and satellite laboratories co-located at each of the seven distinct geographic locations of the Clinical Research Sites (CRSs).
+The Central Laboratory receives a daily average of 350 samples (bloods, urine and swabs) from an estimated 120 participants from the CRSs and provides testing in Chemistry, Serology, Immunology, Molecular, Hematology and Flow Cytometry.
+Our specimen repository contains liquid nitrogen storage facilities capable of storing 50 000 samples, -80°C freezers which hold in excess of 700 000 samples and -20°C freezers with over 60 000 sample capacity.

 The UZ-CTRC Central Laboratory is a centralized, highly sophisticated, multi-disciplinary research laboratory providing support for NIAID Division of AIDS (DAIDS) funded network protocols, and for research funded by private non-profit and for-profit partners investigating HIV and other related co-morbidities.
-In the past six years, the laboratory has successfully supported scientific testing for over 30 protocols.
-The laboratory is staffed by 15 medical scientists and three technicians with experience ranging from five to 15 years.
+Since inception, the laboratory has successfully supported scientific testing for over 45 protocols.
+The laboratory is staffed by 15 medical scientists and three technicians with experience ranging from five to 20 years.

 Good Clinical Lab Practice (GCLP), Accreditation, and Test Validity

-The Central Laboratory is certified by the Division of AIDS (DAIDS) as a full reference laboratory and is also ISO 15189 accredited.
-The laboratory participates in proficiency testing provided by College of American Pathologists (CAP), Virology Quality Assurance (VQA), Thistle, INSTAND, Immunology Quality Assessment (IQA), TBGxMonitor, National Health Laboratory Services (NHLS), Microbicides Trials Network (MTN) and United Kingdom National Quality Assurance System (UKNEQAS) 2-3 times per year.
-Compliance to Good Clinical Laboratory Practice (GCLP) and ISO 15189 is monitored once annually by DAIDS-appointed auditors and South African National Accreditation System (SANAS), respectively.
+The Central Laboratory is certified by DAIDS as a full reference laboratory and is also ISO 15189 accredited.
+The laboratory participates in proficiency testing provided by the College of American Pathologists (CAP), Virology Quality Assurance (VQA), Thistle, INSTAND, Immunology Quality Assessment (IQA), TBGxMonitor, National Health Laboratory Services (NHLS), Microbicides Trials Network (MTN) and United Kingdom National Quality Assurance System (UKNEQAS) ,2-6 times per year.
+Compliance to Good Clinical Laboratory Practice (GCLP) and ISO 15189 is monitored once annually by both DAIDS-appointed auditors and Southern African Development Community Accreditation Service (SADCAS).

-For inquiries to the UZ-CTRC Central Laboratory and the services it provides, please contact Laboratory Manager, Allen Matubu.
+For inquiries to the UZ-CTRC Central Laboratory and the services it provides, please contact Laboratory Director, Allen Matubu.
+Email: email@example.com